peterparkedcar165/regularmod/README.md

 4-set bonus: Melee attacks grants a 10-time stackable 10% Attack Speed boost.
 #### 🛡️ Guardian:
-Helmet: +3 Armor, +0.25 Knockback Resistance
+Helmet: +4 Armor, +0.25 Knockback Resistance

-Chestplate: +3 Armor, +0.5 Health per second
+Chestplate: +4 Armor, +0.5 Health per second

-Leggings: +3 Armor, +0.5 Health per second
+Leggings: +4 Armor, +0.5 Health per second

-Boots: +3 Armor, +10% Movement Speed.
+Boots: +4 Armor, +10% Movement Speed.

 2-set bonus: Increase Attack Damage based on Armor. -50% Movement Speed penalty when blocking with shields.

 3-set bonus: Upon attacking, heal 1 health to nearby allies including you, with a 0.1 seconds cooldown.

-4-set bonus: Aura that increases nearby allies' armor by 4.
-When somebody in the same as you drops below 25% health, Guardian Angel heals all players in the same world.
+4-set bonus: Global Aura that grants all players in the same dimension +6 Armor.
+When the player's health is under 50%, increase the Armor bonus to +12 instead.
 ### Baubles:
 #### Special Necklace Slot Baubles, all based on the special effects that mobs can have.
 #### Charm of Rejuvenation: Uncommon